-The learning objectives of the class are: to develop iPhone technology skills and soft skills of student learners to enable them to plan, design, build iPhone (iPad) apps and upload apps to Apple's App Store.
+Apple continues to push the boundaries of mobile device computing and expand their ecosystem with new technologies and applications.
+The learning objectives of the class are to develop an understanding of the iOS platform across devices and Apple's ecosystem and to develop iPhone programming skills and soft skills of student learners to enable them to plan, design, build iPhone (iPad) apps and upload apps to Apple's App Store.
 This is a very 'leading edge' course and will include learning about universal applications (iPhone / iPad / iTouch) and iAd.

 Main Project(s): There will be a number of hands-on exercises and class projects throughout the course.
 One main iPhone and / or iPad project of student's choice will be required by the end of the course.
 Students will learn Apple's iOS, XCode, Interface Builder and SDK.